-More into costs, a lot of times, registrars won't necessarily have hidden fees, but they will have other costs for their services.
+More into costs, a lot of times, registrars won’t necessarily have hidden fees, but they will have other costs for their services.
 Be sure to look into the services agreement and their help FAQ pages if they exist and check around first.
-Some of these are listed below in the service options bullet point and maybe thrown in the cart while you're trying to make a registration!
+Some of these are listed below in the service options bullet point and may be thrown in the cart while you’re trying to make a registration!

 Are you planning to have web hosting or email services at this time?
 What about later?

-While doing any research into this particular item, you'll likely read that it is not suggested to have your web hosting or email services at the same place as your domain registration.
+While doing any research into this particular item, you’ll likely read that it is not suggested to have your web hosting or email services at the same place as your domain registration.
 This is entirely up to you how you want to manage the services.
 Why, you may ask?
-Not everyone is knowledgeable about zone records and DNS, but one thing is for certain, if your domain expires, it affects all of your associated services, including email and hosting.
+Not everyone is knowledgeable about zone records and DNS, but one thing is clear, if your domain expires, it affects all of your associated services — including email and hosting.
 However, if you play smart, it may be easier for you to consolidate your services at a single provider to make them easier to manage.

 Do you need technical support?

-There isn't any hidden meaning behind this.
+There isn’t any hidden meaning behind this.
 Will you need help managing your services?
 If the answer is yes, you may want to look at a larger company and with that, of course, likely higher fees.
-If you want 24-7 help while you're working to update a zone file to launch your beautiful finished website, then maybe leaning away from smaller companies could a better option with their limited support.
-More importantly, is there toll-free support, chat, or ticketing options for issues?
+If you want 24-7 help while you’re working to update a zone file to launch your beautiful finished website, then maybe leaning away from smaller companies could be a better option with their limited support.
+More importantly, are there toll-free support, chat, or ticketing options for issues?
 These are all things to consider.

 When you are registering domains, there are add-on options available at some providers.
 This is the best time to ask the sales representative your questions or read the FAQs before choosing a provider.
-Providers have tons of unnecessary add-on services which serve their purposes.
+Providers have tons of unnecessary add-on services that serve their purposes.
 Some of these add-on services can include: